sbraitsch/postal/README.md

 Alternative names: Wireguppy, Kabelpeepo

-Postal is a packet sniffer that shows incoming and outgoing traffic on a selected network interface.
+A simple packet sniffer that shows incoming and outgoing traffic on a selected network interface.<br>

-It's built using iced and pnet.
+Built using iced and pnet.<br>

+Running on Windows will require a working installation of Npcap.